adot20/NeuroCal/README.md

 # NeuroCal
-A Neumorphism designed Calculator (Inspired by Online Tutorials- YT).
+A Neumorphism designed Calculator (Inspired by Online Tutorials).

 A fully functioning calculator built using HTML, CSS and JavaScript where it can be used with the functions available within the calculator.
 You can tweak the code or design however you prefer.